riak-synrc/pbkdf2/share/doc/src/ddocs.rst

       }
     }

-.. note:: **Why reduce functions has no support of CommonJS modules?**
+.. note:: **Why don't reduce functions support CommonJS modules?**

-   While `map` functions has limited access to stored modules through :func:`require` function there is no such feature for `reduce` functions.
+   While `map` functions have limited access to stored modules through :func:`require` function there is no such feature for `reduce` functions.
    The reason lies deep inside in mechanism how `map` and `reduce` functions are processed by Query Server.
 Let's take a look on `map` functions first:

    #.
 CouchDB sends all `map` functions for processed design document to
       Query Server.
    #.
-Query Server handles them one by one, compiles and puts into inner stack.
+Query Server handles them one by one, compiles and puts them onto an
+      internal stack.
    #.
-After all `map` functions had been proceeded, CouchDB starts to send
+After all `map` functions had been processed, CouchDB will send the
-      reamain documents to index one by one.
+      remaining documents to index one by one.
    #.
-Query Server handles document object and apply to him every function from
+The Query Server receives the document object and applies it to every function
-      inner stack.
-Their emitted result joins into single array and pulls back to CouchDB.
+      from the stack.
+The emitted results are then joined into a single array and sent back to CouchDB.

    Now let's see how `reduce` functions are handled: